When Visiting Harbor Heights, ALWAYS CHECK IN AT THE FRONT OFFICE:

 Volunteering Opportunities at School

 Harbor Heights staff love to have parents/guardians and community members involved in our school.
 Please feel free to ask about opportunities for your involvement at Harbor Heights.
+Background checks are a requirement of many of the volunteer opportunities.
+See form at the bottom of this screen.

 Other Ways to be Involved